 Go on a Bike Ride

 Bring your bike to Rochester, NY, which Bicycling Magazine has previously named "One of the top bike-friendly cities in the U.S." Why?
 Scenic trails, new bike lanes and well-maintained roadways attract cyclists here from all over.
 Like many other outdoor activities, cycling has seen a surge of interest in recent years.
-Check out our list of best trails for biking in the Rochester area here
+Looking to rent your wheels?
+Stop by RV&E Bike and Skate in Fairport and get everything you'll need for your ride.

 Taste a Sweet Treat